Article

 A will is part of the estate plan.
 Depending on the complexity of the situation, an estate planner might use other tools such as trusts, pass-through entities, and life insurance to accomplish your estate planning goals.

-• Passing property to the intended beneficiaries
+• Ensure assets pass to intended beneficiaries

-• Protecting the estate assets from unintended recipients
+• Protect assets from unintended recipients

 A trust is a fiduciary arrangement allowing a third party, or trustee, to hold assets on behalf of a beneficiary.
 A properly planned international trust structure can help international families minimize or eliminate the U.S. estate tax, as well as provide important other business benefits.